asifbagvan13/machineLearning/loanApproval/readme.md

 This project implements a simple machine learning model to predict whether a loan will be approved or rejected based on applicant details.
 It uses the **K-Nearest Neighbors (KNN)** algorithm from **scikit-learn** and is trained on a dataset containing various financial and personal features of applicants.

+# Requirements
+Python 3.13.5
+pandas
+numpy
+scikit-learn

+Install dependencies using:
+## to run this download it,
+ step 1: conda create -n ML python=3.13.5 step 2: conda activate ML step 3: pip install -r requirement.txt step 4: then you can run it uisng your preferred ide or code editor

 ## 📁 Dataset

 The dataset (`loan_approval_dataset.csv`) contains 12 columns including: